 Classroom Behavior: Class sessions are short and require your full attention.
-All cell phones, pagers, iPods, MP3 players, laptops, and other electronic devices should be turned off and put away when entering the classroom; all earpieces should be removed.
+All cell phones, pagers, iPods, MP3 players, and other electronic devices should be turned off and put away when entering the classroom; all earpieces should be removed.
 Store homework from other classes, newspapers, crosswords, magazines, bulky bags, and other distractions so that you can concentrate on the readings and discussions each day.
-Note: I reserve the right to ask you to leave the classroom if you are being disruptive or deduct points from your participation grade.
+Note: I reserve the right to ask you to leave the classroom if you are being disruptive.